murali1996/Neural-Networks-with-numpy/README.md

 **ABOUT**
 --------------------------
-Implementation of deep nueral networks and convolutional nueral networks using NUMPY library in python.
+Implementation of deep neural networks and convolutional neural networks using NUMPY library in python.
 The modularity is inspired from Keras library.

 **LIBRARIES**